lekkerleren/Maison-Moche/README.md

 ## Background

-This project exists because e-commerce operations work — configuring Shopify, ChannelEngine, ContentServ, managing supplier feeds, onboarding vendors — gave me a deep understanding of how these systems work from the outside.
+This project exists because e-commerce operations work — configuring Shopify, ChannelEngine, ContentServ, managing supplier feeds, onboarding vendors — gave me an understanding of how these systems work from the outside.
 This is the exercise of building one from the inside: implementing the things those platforms abstract away, and understanding why they work the way they do.